When the Millions, Football and Lottery Come Together

 This is far from an isolated incident and far from a unique scam proposition.
 According to a BBC report, British people lose 3.5 billion pounds in scams each year.
-This translates into a 70 pound loss per person in the country on an annual basis.
-You may think that only elderly and naïve individuals are victimized but the truth is quite different.
+This translates into a 70-pound loss per person in the country on an annual basis.
+You may think that only the elderly and naïve individuals are victimized, but the truth is quite different.
 According to official information, the people that most commonly fall for such “opportunities” belong to the 35 to 44 age group.

 The Anatomy of a Scam